A bold, colorful pre-teen boys bedroom makeover with red and blue accents.

 But sure enough, every place that could be reached was covered in little fingerprints.
 To get to the ceiling, he also used his headboard as a platform to literally dive into the bed.
-How I had not heard this is unfathomable, but he does have a really heavy-duty bed.
-We spent hours trying to clean them off, but the walls were covered in smear marks and slightly-less-but-definitely-still-there greasy fingerprints.
+We spent hours trying to clean them off, but they weren’t budging.

-Here are some great tips about designing a boy’s room that is going to last.
-Start with a color palette that you might use elsewhere in your home.
-However, it is a child’s room, so there is more room for additional pops of bright or primary colors.
+When I’m remaking any room, I usually start with a color palette that might be used elsewhere else too.
+In a boy’s bedroom, so there is more room for additional pops of bright or primary colors.
 It’s all about balance here, and you don’t want to go overboard.
 If using bright accent colors, stick with 1-2 colors and spread them around the room to create little pockets of joy that draw the eye around the room.

 While I am really hoping he learned his lesson about smearing dirt on the walls, I live in boy-mom reality.
 I know that jumping on the bed or putting fingerprints on the wall is just too tempting when Mom isn’t looking.
 And to be really honest, dark colors have a tendency to show marks even more.
-As he is at the age where it is his job to keep his room clean, we purchased BEHR SWIPES™ Interior Wall Wipes to help keep the paint looking fresh.
-The best part about these wipes are that their paint-safe formula cleans and maintains the full spectrum of paint colors and sheens while also safely wiping away dirt, fingerprints and other stains commonly found in active households they are safe for colors and specifically formulated for painted surfaces.
+So we made sure the paint and furniture were scrubbable and easy to clean.

 As you can see, even though we used two competing bright colors, we balanced them by simplifying the space with small accents around the room.
 For example, I wanted to add a bit more red in the color mix without competing against the Tidal Blue, so I repainted the stripe with Morocco Red on the opposite wall as an accent.
 The white and light gray of Planetary Silver helps to unify the room overall.